softworkz/embyuserwiki/Music-naming.md

           2- Song.mp3
 ```

+This is not a requirement and other structures will generally work just fine, but this is the most common method.

+## Multi-Disc Albums

 Albums can have disc sub-folders using any of the following folder names, where X represents the disc number:

 - Disc X